Thesis topics from Tartu Observatory

 Supervisor: Maret Einasto

-Thesis in Remote Sensing Department
+Thesis topics in Remote Sensing Department

 Theses can be completed by working groups focusing on remote sensing of vegetation cover, remote sensing of the atmosphere, and water remote sensing.
 Most topics are perfect for a bachelor's thesis.
 Some topics are also suitable for a master's thesis.
 Tartu Observatory researchers are ready to guide students at all levels of study.
 If you find an inspiring topic, or want to propose your own topic, do not hesitate to contact us.